 - Gain valuable experience in the world of publishing, both as writer and editor, by working on Haute Dish, Metropolitan State's award-winning online literary magazine.

 The program invites you to learn from instructors who are highly accomplished practitioners and excellent teachers.
 For example:

-- Creative writing teacher Alison McGhee has been nominated for a Pulitzer Prize and has received four Minnesota Book Awards.
+- Alison McGhee has been nominated for a Pulitzer Prize and has received four Minnesota Book Awards.

-- Creative Writing teacher Ed Bok Lee has won the American Book Award & Minnesota Book Award, among many other awards.
+- Ed Bok Lee's books have won the American Book Award & Minnesota Book Award, PEN/Open Book Award, among many other awards.

 Acceptance to the Program